Q. What are the different study rooms in Peterson Memorial Library?

 One larger group of 9 – 12 people, or two smaller groups of 4-6 people will find a table and chairs, dry erase walls, and the ability to talk quietly without disturbing others.
 Check out dry erase markers at the Library Information Desk with your University ID card.
 The Denali Conference Room is on the Blue Level.
 Reservations receive priority use of this space.

 Eagle Cap Conference Room

-One group of 10 – 12 people will find lounge chairs, a table with task chairs, dry erase board, and the ability to talk quietly without disturbing others.
+One group of 10 – 12 people will find lounge chairs, a table with task chairs, a smart display, dry erase board, and the ability to talk quietly without disturbing others.
 Check out dry erase markers at the Library Information Desk with your University ID card.
 The Eagle Cap Conference Room is on the Gold Level above the lobby.
 Make a reservation to use this space and check out the key at the Library Information Desk.

 Collaboration Conference Room